Institute for Ethics in AI Fourth Annual Lecture

 Panel Discussion (Day two):

-On the second day, join us for a 2-hour panel discussion where distinguished commentators from various disciplines will provide their perspectives on Professor Riskin's lecture.
-This will be followed by a Q&A session with the audience, offering a unique opportunity for in-depth dialogue and engagement.
+On the second day, we held a 2-hour panel discussion where distinguished commentators from various disciplines provided their perspectives on Professor Riskin's lecture.
+This was followed by a Q&A session with the audience, offering a unique opportunity for in-depth dialogue and engagement.

 The Institute for Ethics in AI will bring together world-leading philosophers and other experts in the humanities with the technical developers and users of AI in academia, business and government.
 The ethics and governance of AI is an exceptionally vibrant area of research at Oxford and the Institute is an opportunity to take a bold leap forward from this platform.